raiden-network/raiden/README.rst

 The Raiden Network is an off-chain scaling solution, enabling near-instant, low-fee and scalable payments.
 It’s complementary to the Ethereum blockchain and works with any ERC20 compatible token.

-The Raiden project is work in progress.
+The Raiden project is a work in progress.
 Its goal is to research state channel technology, define protocols and develop reference implementations.

 For more information please visit https://raiden.network/.